xunhongt/open-projects/Innohack 2022/README.md

 - Using NSX-T Terraform Provider, we can declare the following in our Cloud Templates (Hybrid TF-VRA Blueprints):
   - NSX-T Policies (DFW + GFW)
   - NSX-T Security Groups
+- Catalogs Items in Cloud A/B becomes IaC-compatible.
+This implies that the Security groups and Firewalls created by vRA will be idempotent

 #### **Cons**
 - Requires an External Kubernetes Cluster to be integrated with VRA to host Terraform Runtime (likely managed by us)